 Sexual Risk Orders & Interim Sexual Risk Orders

-Almost always the prosecution police force will employ an experienced barrister to make the applications for the Interim Sexual Risk Order and the full Sexual Risk Order.
-Typically, the National Crime Agency will employ from the same pool of barristers to present their applications.
-What this means is that the defendant will face an advocate in court who has considerable experience in this very complicated area of law.
+The police force will employ an experienced barrister to make the applications for the Interim Sexual Risk Order and the full Sexual Risk Order.
+What this means is that the defendant will be up against an advocate in court who has considerable experience in this very complicated area of law.

 How We Can Help

-Paolo Martini of Cobleys Solicitors is an expert in this new, developing and very discrete area of law having been involved in litigation on the topic for nearly every week since 2017.
+Paolo Martini of Cobleys Solicitors is an expert in this developing and very discrete area of law having been defending such applications since 2017.
 He is one of the most experienced defence lawyers in the country where Sexual Risk Orders and Interim Sexual Risk Orders are concerned.
 On occasions, he has been forced to educate senior and experienced police officers on the law during actual police interviews at the police station after an arrest, showing the police that their interpretation of the notification requirements, for example, is, in fact, wrong in law.

 Contact us today to find out how he can help you appeal a Sexual Risk Order application.